Your capital may be at risk. This material is not investment advice.

-- Japanese import-export balance: Japan’s economy depends heavily on its imports and exports.
-It’s a good idea for binary traders to keep an eye out on Japanese import-export news, or disturbing events that could instigate the Bank of Japan to take intervening action.
+Japanese import-export balance: Japan’s economy depends heavily on its imports and exports.
+It’s a good idea for digital traders to keep an eye out on Japanese import-export news, or disturbing events that could instigate the Bank of Japan to take intervening action.

 Trade during Asian market hours:

-Not all 24 hours are worthwhile for binary trading in most currency pairs, though the dollar/yen pair is somewhat an odd pair in this regard.
+Not all 24 hours are worthwhile for digital trading in most currency pairs, though the dollar/yen pair is somewhat an odd pair in this regard.
 It sees some activity throughout the day.

 But for traders in South Africa who want to be most efficient, the best time to trade in the USD-JPY pair is when there is most action in the Asian markets.
 This is usually between 10 p.m. to 8 a.m.
 GMT (12 a.m. to 10 a.m.
 South Africa time).
 This is when you’re likely to find most digital options.